Recognition of same-sex unions in Slovakia: Failed attempts in 2012–2023

 In 2021, the Progressive Slovakia party introduced a life partnership bill, but it was rejected in a 7–67 vote in October 2021.
 MP Tomáš Valášek reintroduced a life partnership bill in 2022, but it was once again rejected in a 31–53 vote in October 2022.
 In August 2022, SaS introduced a cohabitation agreement bill to the National Council which would have granted couples various rights, including co-ownership, inheritance, access to health documentation, the right to a widow's and widower's pension and the right to nursing allowance.
 A vote on the legislation took place only a few days after a terrorist attack on a gay bar in Bratislava in October 2022, but it failed to gather the sufficient number of votes.
 The bill was supported by 50 MPs with 37 opposed, but failed as it required 76 votes to pass.
 President Zuzana Čaputová criticized the bill's defeat, saying, "We need to act.
 Our society is not threatened by the love of two people of the same sex or their partnership."
 The Catholic Church opposed the legislation, and was widely criticized by civil society after Archbishop Ján Orosch said that the two victims of the terrorist attack were "steeped in immoral behaviour" and "should not have been referred to as innocent".

 In 2023, registered partnerships were opposed by most Slovak political parties represented in the National Council, including For the People, the Christian Union, People's Party Our Slovakia, Ordinary People and Independent Personalities, Direction – Social Democracy, and We Are Family.
 Progressive Slovakia, Freedom and Solidarity, Voice – Social Democracy, and some Smer members were in favour.
 Another partnership bill was introduced to Parliament by SaS in April 2023, but failed to pass before the September 2023 parliamentary election.

 Court cases

-In May 2023, a group of lawmakers filed a lawsuit with the Constitutional Court of Slovakia arguing that Parliament's failure to pass legislation recognizing same-sex couples is contrary to the Constitution as well as Slovakia's international obligations.
+In May 2023, a group of lawmakers filed a lawsuit with the Constitutional Court of Slovakia arguing that Parliament's failure to pass legislation recognizing same-sex couples was contrary to the Constitution and Slovakia's international obligations.